Stuart Reese: Professional career

-In 1979 he recorded his first high finishes in well-publicized professional events.
-In March he opened well at the Western Australia PGA Championship with consecutive rounds of 72.
+In 1979, Reese recorded his first high finishes in well-publicized professional events.
+In March, he opened well at the Western Australia PGA Championship with consecutive rounds of 72.
 He was in third place, three back of leader Mike Ferguson.
-He finished in solo fourth place.
-In the northern hemisphere summer he again played mini-tours in North America.
-In July he played the two-round Quebec Open.
+Reese finished in solo fourth place.
+In the northern hemisphere summer Reese again played mini-tours in North America.
+In July, he played the two-round Quebec Open.
 He opened with a 66 (−6) to lead the professionals.
 In the final round Reese had a 25-foot putt to force a playoff with Daniel Talbot.
 Reese missed, finishing joint second with Bob Beauchemin at 138 (−6).
 Late in the year he returned to the Australasian region.
-In September he played the 54-hole Pago Pago tournament in American Samoa.
+In September, he played the 54-hole Pago Pago tournament in American Samoa.
 Reese shot three consecutive rounds in the 60s to win it in a "runaway."
-In October he shot a second round 68 to move in the top ten at the Queensland Open.
-He finished in a tie for fifth.
+In October, he shot a second round 68 to move in the top ten at the Queensland Open.
+Reese finished in a tie for fifth.
 The following week he finished in a tie for eighth at the Garden State PGA Championship.

 In February 1980, Reese played the Hawaiian Open on the PGA Tour.
 He earned entry because he won the Pago Pago tournament in American Samoa the previous year.
-He finished T-48.
+Reese finished T-48.
 He also played the next two PGA Tour stops, in Tucson and Los Angeles.
 He made the cut in Tucson and missed the cut in Los Angeles.
 This would be the only time in his career he would play on the PGA Tour.

-In the early 1980s he would have much success in the Australasian region.
+In the early 1980s, Reese would have much success in the Australasian region.
 In August 1980, he again played well at the Fiji Open, opening with rounds of 69 and 70, to take a two-stroke lead.
-He shot a third round 69 (−3) to take a four-stroke lead over Bill Dunk.
+Reese shot a third round 69 (−3) to take a four-stroke lead over Bill Dunk.
 He would go on to win the event.
-In September he seriously contended at the New South Wales PGA Championship, just one shot back, in joint third, after the third round.
-In March 1981 he played well at the Australian Masters and was in the top ten after the third round.
+In September, Reese seriously contended at the New South Wales PGA Championship, just one shot back, in joint third, after the third round.
+In March 1981, he played well at the Australian Masters and was in the top ten after the third round.
 He would go on to finish in a tie for ninth at 301 (+9).
-In August he nearly successfully defended his Fiji Open title, losing a "dramatic" playoff to compatriot Alex Bonnington.
+In August, he nearly successfully defended his Fiji Open title, losing a "dramatic" playoff to compatriot Alex Bonnington.